The Infinite Jest Workout Challenge

 I can almost guarantee that David Foster Wallace didn’t write his mammoth masterwork Infinite Jest with a looming notion that, “I hope someone uses this book to lose weight.”
 But, by god, that’s what I’m going to try to do here.

 One of my friends from college (hi Joe, hope you’re reading this) and I have been bouncing around the idea of a David Foster Wallace reading-list, or a discussion blog, or just something to get us motivated to dive a little deeper into the man’s work.
 Life got in the way of doing anything beyond reading some of his lengthy essays though.
 We’d toyed with the idea of reading Infinite Jest… but who has the time?
-Insert a second friend who randomly suggested interest in reading the book, and before you can say “1-click checkout” the books were on their way.
+Insert a second friend (Darcey, if this goes poorly, I’m blaming the whole thing on you) who randomly suggested interest in reading the book, and before you can say “1-click checkout” the books were on their way.
 From my angle, there’s a lot more to this idea though…

 When I began this blog I did so with the intention of using it as a tool to hold myself accountable for actually trying to pursue goals that meant something to me.
 That idea slipped away for much of the year, but was given new life about a month ago when I was watching Louie, “What could your future be if you didn’t shut the door to possibility?
 What could happen if you worked harder than you’ve ever worked, expanding your aim to areas you previously never even considered?
 What could happen if you risked becoming a success?”
 Ideas started connecting and, while this might not seem like much, this past month I began trying to simply ask more of myself.
 I stopped taking comfort in the bare minimum of what I’m capable of doing, and started stepping outside of my habits of complacency.
 I have this idea that, when you’re making plans, your goals shouldn’t be predicated on everything going right in life, because things never work out like that.
 But likewise, why not ask something more of yourself?